What is let-to-buy?

-1. Get an idea of the value of your current property
+1. Value your current property

 A letting agent will be able to give you an idea of what your property could rent for.
 It’s best to choose a letting agent who’s registered with ARLA (The Association of Residential Letting Agents).

 3. Speak to your existing mortgage provider

-The timing of completion on each mortgage is also key – you cannot complete on the buy to let mortgage while you still live in the property without the lender’s consent, so typically it would be necessary to complete each mortgage on the same day.
+The timing of completion on each mortgage is also key – you cannot complete on the buy-to-let mortgage while you still live in the property without the lender’s consent, so typically it would be necessary to complete each mortgage on the same day.

 6. Be aware of your responsibilities as a landlord